 Email address: Kristin_Heilbron@dpsk12.org

-Hi y’all!
-I teach 4th grade at Polaris.
-I’ve been an elementary teacher for over five years.
+Hi All!
+I teach 4th grade math at Polaris.
+I’ve been an elementary teacher for ten years.
 I earned my first degree in Elementary Education from Wichita State University in Kansas and my Masters in Curriculum and Instruction of the Gifted and Talented from the University of Colorado at Colorado Springs.
 My hometown is wherever my family is.
 I love being able to laugh and learn with children.
 I love music, volleyball, games, puzzles, traveling and spending time with my family.
+I am about to celebrate my son Malcolm’s third birthday and my daughter Joey’s first birthday this September.

 Email address: Katie_Allen@dpsk12.org